texstudio-org/texstudio/utilities/manual/source/configuration.md

 Additionally, you can redirect to the same target as stdout by using `2>&1`.

-A typical usecase would be to suppress all output of a command:
+A typical use-case would be to suppress all output of a command:
 `>/dev/null 2>&1`

 Note: Instead of the Linux/Unix notation `> /dev/null`, you may